 I started practicing mindfulness when I was a kid.
-After seeing how valuable it has been for me, it motivated me and gave me the inspiration to become a kids mindfulness coach at the age of 16.
+After seeing how valuable it has been for me, it motivated me and inspired me to become a kids mindfulness coach at the age of 16.
 Kids mindfulness has been a growing trend over the past few years but I’ve seen a ton of misconceptions in that time.
 In this article, I wanted to share my top do’s and don’ts of teaching kids mindfulness so, you, too can teach your kids how to practice mindfulness.

-Get You +Your Kiddo Matching Tees!
+Get You Your Kiddo Matching Tees!

 When I was 11, my family and I decided to ditch the American hustle and move into an RV to travel the world.

-I spent all of my teen and tween years hiking, rock climbing, jumping into alpine lakes, experiencing different cultures, and I loved it.
+I spent all of my teen and tween years hiking, rock climbing, jumping into alpine lakes, and experiencing different cultures, and I loved it.

 But it also made me a black sheep.